Master Carpenter, Brick Mason and Cabinetmaker - Builder of the Duncan House and Many Other Beaufort Homes

 |Duncan House circa 1815|

 In 1804, a year after James Davis and Elizabeth Adams were married, Elizabeth’s father, Nathan Adams, acquired land on the west end of Front Street—half of lot 111 Old Town and sold it to his daughter.
 Six years later, in 1810, Nathan Adams sold James Davis the other half of the lot.
-At some point between 1810 and 1817, James Davis built the east end of the house.
+In 1815 James Davis built the east end of the house.
 In 1820 Davis sold the property to Benjamin Tucker Howland, father of Elicia Howland Duncan.
 In 1832, Howland sold the property and his part of their business to his son-in-law Thomas Duncan IV—all for only $600.
 Sometime after 1832, Duncan built a ship store on the western end of the property.
 The two structures were joined before 1882.